-Essex is meeting its aspiration in three out of the 10 areas:
+Essex is meeting its aspiration in two out of the 10 areas:

-- Violence with Injury offences.

-- Percentage sick officers (latest available data March 2019).
+- Violence with Injury offences. - Percentage sick officers (latest available data March 2019).

-- Trafficking of Drugs solved rate

-Essex is not meeting its aspiration in seven areas:
+Essex is not meeting its aspiration in eight areas:

 - Public confidence.

 - All Crime offences.

 - All Crime solved rate.

 - Violence with Injury solved rate.

+- Trafficking of drugs offences.